 Minor because: The issue was insignificant, in that the procedure was not unqualified due to a technical issue (i.e., the procedure did not require requalification, and the results of previous work was not suspect).

-Or the procedure used on safety-related SSCs.
+Or the procedure was not used on safety-related SSCs.

 Greater-than-minor if: The procedure was required to be qualified by performance demonstration.
 For example, welding procedure specifications are qualified by using the welding procedure specification to create a sample weld and then performing inspection and/or testing to verify that use of the procedure will create a sound weld.